openstack/heat/doc/source/template_guide/basic_resources.rst

 ~~~~~~~~~~~~~~
 Create a volume
 ---------------
-Use the :hotref:`OS::Cinder::Volume` resource to create a new Block Storage
+Use the :ref:`OS::Cinder::Volume` resource to create a new Block Storage
 volume.

 For example: